 Any change to the custom buttons is automatically saved on-disk inside the user area for the Vivado tools version that is modified.
 These changes are reflected in subsequent calls of the same Vivado tools version.
 Custom buttons do not need to be re-defined every time Vivado Design Suite is started.

 There are two ways to define a custom button:

-- Through the GUI: Tools > Custom Commands > Customize Commands. - Programmatically through a Tcl API.
+- Programmatically through a Tcl API.

 The following table lists commands of the Tcl API to create or delete custom GUI buttons.